RobinFrugte97/web-design/WebDesign/readme.md

 # User scenario

 - Marie is deaf.
 She wants to watch an action video about snowboarding.
 When she is watching the video, she wants to know some context about the video.
-- Mitch wants to quickly select the filters he is interested about that particular day, so he can start watching videos of said topic.
+- Job wants to quickly select the filters he is interested about that particular day, so he can start watching videos of said topic.
 - Marie want to know how the site works as quickly as possible, so she can be on her way as soon as possible.

 # Feedback Week 1